David A. Fredrickson Archaeological Collections Facility

 For collection and curation information, please contact Sandra Massey.

-The David A. Fredrickson Archaeological Collections Facility (ACF) issued 31 accession numbers during the past year for projects from Calaveras, Contra Costa, Humboldt, Lake, Marin, Mendocino, Napa, San Mateo, Solano and Tuolumne counties.
-A total of 17 collections were submitted for final curation from outside agencies.
+The David A. Fredrickson Archaeological Collections Facility (ACF) issued 20 accession numbers during the past year for projects from Contra Costa, Lake, Mendocino, Napa, San Francisco, and Sonoma counties.

 Public service offerings by the ACF in the past year included hosting several school group tours of the facility as part of the ASC’s Interpretive Outreach Services (IOS).
-The ACF also provided materials and artifacts for a number of IOS presentations or display either here at Sonoma State University or at off-campus locations.
+The ACF also provided materials and artifacts for a number of IOS presentations and displays both here at Sonoma State University and at off-campus locations.

 Collections housed at the ASC are available for study or loan to qualified individuals and groups.
-Two groups and one individual visited ACF this year; in addition a total of four loans were granted for research and display.
+One group and one individual visited ACF this year.
+One researcher who was not able to visit the facility in person was provided with digital photographs of artifacts from the collection that she wished to study.
+Two loans of collections and related documents were granted for research.

-The ACF had two student interns this year.
-In the spring term, Yesenia Chavez was assigned several collections to inventory.
+The ACF had three student interns this year.
+Camilla Rockefeller in the fall term, and Kyle Runzel and Clare Burns in the spring term, were each assigned several collections to inventory.
 The collections were physically compared to the catalog on record, corrections made and entered into a spreadsheet, and the collections brought up to current curation standards.
 In this way, the student gains a preliminary knowledge of artifacts as well as a better understanding of collections management.
-The second intern, Diego Rocha, received a paid internship from the Bureau of Land Management to inventory their collections.
+Diego Rocha continued a paid internship which he started in Spring 2012, inventorying collections from the Bureau of Land Management.